-The capital gains derived by a resident company from the disposal of the shares of participations/subsidiaries whose legal and business centers are located out of Turkey (i.e. shares of the foreign subsidiaries) are exempted from corporate tax, where all the following conditions are satisfied all together:
+The capital gains derived by a resident company from the disposal of the shares of participations/subsidiaries whose legal and business centers are located out of Türkiye (i.e. shares of the

-- At least 75% of total assets of the Turkish company, other than cash equivalents, should be composed of participation in foreign subsidiaries shares at least for an uninterrupted period of 1 year as of the date of the gain obtained, - A Turkish joint stock company must hold at least 10% of shares of these foreign subsidiaries, - The foreign subsidiary must be a company in the status/nature - of a joint stock or a limited liability company, - The shares of the foreign subsidiary must be held by the resident joint stock company at least for 2 full years.
+- At least 75% of total assets of the Turkish company, other than cash equivalents. should be composed of participation in foreign subsidiaries shares at least for an uninterrupted period of 1 year as of the date of the gain obtained, - A Turkish joint stock company must hold at least 10% of shares of these foreign subsidiaries. - The foreign subsidiary must be a company in the status of a joint stock or a limited liability company, - The shares of the foreign subsidiary must be held by the resident joint stock company at least for 2 full years.